zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver12.md

 [RFC 6891, section 6.1.4] states that "Z" flag set to zero by senders and ignored by receiver.

-In this test case, we will query  wwith an unknown EDNS  flag and expect that "Z" bits to be clear in the response.
+In this test case, we will query  with an unknown EDNS  flag and expect that "Z" bits to be clear in the response.

 ### Inputs